datactor/Adaptive-Problem-Solving/README.md

 ## Bit crafting Forge

-The `forge-bitCraft` folder contains markdown files that explaining various programming primitives and Rust concepts.
+The `bit-crafting-forge` folder contains markdown files that explaining various programming primitives and Rust concepts.
 It also includes details about enchanting technology and Computer Science that piqued my interest or were not initially obvious.

 ## Getting Started